mjnikkila/CSB-project-1/README.md

 #### Fix

-To get this issue fixed; system should not keep id number of a user in a place that can be easily tampered.
+To get this issue fixed; system should not keep the id number of a user in a place that can be easily tampered.
 For instance storing the user id value in the session makes it possible for attacker not to tamper with data client side.
 Sessions are stored at server side so tampering this data needs access to server.
-In addition system should check that currently "logged in" user has a permission to view and edit desired user details.
+In addition the system should check that currently "logged in" user has a permission to view and edit desired user details.

 ### Broken Authentication and Session Management